 The look was panned by so many fans the team scrapped the idea the following day.

-Despite fan backlash to the 1991 redesign, the team, as with many in pro sports at the time, embraced the color black and darker colors in general.
-The team switched from their usual cherry red to a black cherry red, along with a red facemask and an updated SF logo.
+Despite fan backlash to the 1991 redesign, the 49ers, as with many in pro sports at the time, embraced the color black and darker colors in general.
+The team switched from their usual cherry red to a black cherry red, along with a red facemask and an updated SF logo, which now held a double outline in both gold and black, rather than just black as had formerly been the case.

 Yes, one of the best moves the Niners made was ditching the darkened, now-dated black cherry look in favor of the original red.
 While I’d love to see the team revert the logo back to pre-1996 status as well and remove all the remaining black within it, I can most definitely live with this color scheme.
 The championship colors should be here to stay for the long haul.